okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 #### List Users with Search

-> Listing users with search should not be used as a part of any critical flows, like authentication.
+> Listing users with search should not be used as a part of any critical flows, such as authentication.

-Searches for users based on the properties specified in the search parameter (case insensitive)
+Searches for users based on the properties specified in the search parameter

+Property names in the search parameter are case sensitive, whereas operators (`eq`, `sw`, etc.) and string values are case insensitive.

 This operation: